Discovering and exploiting active sensing motifs for estimation: Funding

 \section{Funding}

 This work was supported by a National Science Postdoctoral Fellowship in Biology to Benjamin Cellini (NSF 22-623).
-The work was also supported by the Air Force Office of Scientific Research (FA9550-21-0122) to FvB, the NSF AI institute in Dynamics (2112085) to FvB, NSF-EFRI-BRAID (2318081) to FvB, Sloan Research Fellowship (FG-2020-13422) to FvB, and DEPSCoR (FA9950-23-1-0483) to FvB.
+The work was also supported by the Air Force Office of Scientific Research (FA9550-21-0122) to FvB, the NSF AI institute in Dynamics (2112085) to FvB, NSF-EFRI-BRAID (2318081) to FvB, Sloan Research Fellowship (FG-2020-13422) to FvB, DEPSCoR (FA9950-23-1-0483) to FvB, and NIH (1R01NS136988) to FvB.
 This research was also supported in part by the NSF grant PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP), which supported valuable discussions that led to substantial improvements of the paper.
 For the purpose of open access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.